 Despite slower growth in air and cruise arrivals, the tourism sector continued to strengthen for the first three quarters of 2015.
-Total arrivals recorded were 1,506,466 visitors.
-Air arrivals rose by 0.7% while Cruise arrivals rose by 3.1%.
+Total arrivals increased by 2.6% to 1,506,466 visitors.
+Air arrivals rose by 0.6% while Cruise arrivals rose by 3.1%.